Karma Ergolite Transit Wheelchair

 - Fixed armrests and leg rests – not able to be misplaced

-- Desk armrests allowing wheelchair to easily fit under tables and desks
+- Desk armrests allowing the wheelchair to easily fit under tables and desks

 - Double cross bracing – strong but easily folded